-The Nurse-Midwifery and Dual Women's Health/Nurse-Midwifery Student Guide provides foundational information about the programs and nurse-midwifery-specific program requirements and references Rutgers School of Nursing Division of Advanced Nursing Practice Student Handbook which includes resources, policies, and procedures.
+The Midwifery Student Guide provides foundational information about the programs and nurse-midwifery-specific program requirements and references the Rutgers School of Nursing Division of Advanced Nursing Practice Student Handbook which includes resources, policies, and procedures.
 Students are responsible for the information shared within the Handbook and this Student Guide.